Changes to Obamacare in 2019 and the Effect on the Premium Tax Credit

 - Hawaii: 10%

-States where premiums are expected to decrease most significantly in 2019 include:
+States where premiums are anticipated to decrease the most significantly by the end of 2019 include:

 - Pennsylvania: -27%